Iowa No Fault Divorce

 Aspects of child custody

-There are 2 varieties of child custody, namely, Physical custody and Legal custody.
+There are two major types of child custody, namely, Physical custody and Legal custody.

-Physical custody implies the responsibility and right to maintain a house for the minor child and make arrangements for the routine care of the child.
-Joint physical custody means that both the divorcing parents have equal physical rights regarding the child.
+Physical custody implies the responsibility and right to maintain a house for the minor child, and make arrangements for the routine care of the child.
+Joint physical custody means that both the divorcing parents have equal rights to take decisions regarding the stay of the child.

-Legal custody is about the decision making that affects the religious instruction, extracurricular activities, education, medical care and legal status of the child.
-When none of the parents have legal rights that are superior to the other parent, then, it is called as Joint legal custody.
+Legal custody is about the decision making that affects the religious instruction, extracurricular activities, education, medical care of the child.
+When both the parents are ordered to take decisions regarding all these issues, then it is called as joint legal custody.

 The court keeps the following issues in mind while taking any decision regarding custody.